tappytaps/android-appshare/readme.md

 - `setFacebookQuote()` for Facebook or `setTwitterMessage()` for Twitter may be used to customize messages for these netowrks, if they aren't set explicitly, simple message will be used
 - `setQrCodeUrl()` may be used for different url in QR code, if not set url will be used
+- `setListener()` can be used to pass instance of `ShareAppFragment.Listener` that will be called each time user performs share action and when the `ShareAppFragment` gets dismissed, passed listener must also implement `Parcelable`

 > Note: Strings may contain `{url}` to place URL inside